About Me

 The opinion begins with the facts and a reasonable discussion on why it is appropriate for the Court to rule on the case, even though the President supported Windsor on the law.
 For instance, they still were not paying the money, while she wanted it.
 The opinion also explains past practice where amici were accepted to argue one side, as one case cited noted largely "[b]ecause of the importance of the questions raised by the Court of Appeals’ decision."
 The Chadha ruling also is a good case here, in fact, Judge Kennedy wrote on the use of legislative amici there below.
 So, it is also sound not to decide if BLAG standing was necessary -- there was adversity between Windsor and the U.S. and BLAG provided amici value to forcibly make the opposite argument, providing adversity there.

 Six judges in fact accepted the Court was right to take the case, with Alito joining that, though going further, and firmly giving BLAG (one House of Congress, mind you) the right to defend a law that isn't being defended (it was after all being enforced).
-Alito argued the the U.S. was not the right party, since they in effect wanted Windsor to win.
+Alito argued that the U.S. was not the right party, since they in effect wanted Windsor to win.
 But, be that as it may, they were still enforcing the law.
 He makes a decent argument, which only goes so far.
 OTOH, we have the idea of one branch of Congress stepping in to protect Congress' handiwork.
 That seems off to me.

 The majority then talks about the general practice of the states having power over domestic relations, including marriage, though noting the feds still have power over such things in various ways.
 The opinion notes: